 There are 3 possible ways to implement the ESPD

 The ESPD and eCertis play a crucial role in the digital transformation of public procurement.
 They contribute to EU countries’ transition to full eProcurement, significantly reduce administrative burden and simplify access to cross-border tendering opportunities.
 The full potential of the ESPD can only be reached if integrated with national services like national databases or eTendering services.
 In this way, the ESPD will act as a ‘business passport’ for companies bidding for tenders anywhere in the EU.
+The amount of information available in eCertis is visualised and analysed in the Single Market Scoreboard.

 Infographic: What is the ESPD?